xizzxy/fitmate/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

-virtual personal gym trainer based on computer vision and machine learning technologies.
-In this project, we are using Pose estimation techniques that detects the user’s exercise pose and angles and provides real time feedback of his Pose, angles and reps.
-Through which user can improve their form.
-Gym Trainer utilizes the best in class pre-trained pose estimation model to distinguish a user’s pose by using pose landmarks, then evaluates the vector geometry of the posture through an activity to give valuable feedback.
+This project uses computer vision and machine learning to create a virtual gym trainer.
+It can detect your exercise poses and angles, giving you real-time feedback to help you improve your form and track your reps.

+The Gym Trainer uses a powerful pose estimation model to identify your poses and evaluate your posture, providing helpful feedback to enhance your workouts.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With